Diagnose breast cancer from histopathological images using Artificial Intelligence

 1. Application type

-The goal here is to model the probability of a malignant tumor conditioned on the fine needle aspiration (FNA) test features using artificial intelligence and machine learning.
+The goal is to model the probability of a malignant tumor conditioned on the fine needle aspiration (FNA) test features using artificial intelligence and machine learning.

 2. Data set